Kirchhoff's Current and Voltage Law

-1. By moving a magnet toward or away from the coil
+1. By moving a magnet towards or away from the coil

 2. By moving the coil into or out of the magnetic field.

-3. By changing area of a coil placed in the magnetic field
+3. By changing the area of a coil placed in the magnetic field

 4. By rotating the coil relative to the magnet.